amanat-mahmud/call_center_analysis/README.md

 8. Analyze and replicate Denver's efficient call handling practices across other centers

 ## 🧠 Project Learnings
-1. Crreating new schema and table.
+1. Creating new schema and table.
 2. Group by.
 3. Sharpened analytical and problem-solving abilities.
 4. Strengthened strategic planning.